HangfireIO/Hangfire.Documentation/deployment-to-production/making-aspnet-app-always-running.rst

 If nothing works for you…
 --------------------------

-… because you are using shared hosting, free Azure web site or something else (btw, can you tell me your configuration in this case?), then you can use the following ways to ensure that Hangfire Server is always running:
+… because you are using shared hosting, free Azure website or something else (btw, can you tell me your configuration in this case?), then you can use the following ways to ensure that Hangfire Server is always running:

 1. Use :doc:`separate process <../background-processing/placing-processing-into-another-process>` to handle background jobs either on the same, or dedicated host.
-2. Make HTTP requests to your web site on a recurring basis by external tool (for example, `Pingdom <https://www.pingdom.com/>`_).
+2. Make HTTP requests to your website on a recurring basis by external tool (for example, `Pingdom <https://www.pingdom.com/>`_).
 3. *Do you know any other ways?
 Let me know!*

 Making ASP.NET Core application always running on IIS